Largest Inscribed Rectangles in Geometric Convex Sets: Optimal Properties of the MAIR

 \begin{Def} A corner of an inscribed rectangle inside $C$ is one of the following types: \\ (a) A \textit{vertex-corner} which coincides with a vertex of $C$. \\ (b) An \textit{edge-corner} which lies on a non-vertex point of an edge (boundary) of $C$. \\ (c) An \textit{interior-corner} which lies strictly inside $C$. \end{Def}

-\begin{thm} The MAIR inside a convex polygon $C$ must satisfy at least one of the following conditions: \begin{description} \item [Case 1:] It has no interior-corner (i.e., the four corners are on $\partial C$). \item [Case 2:] It has one interior-corner and at least one vertex-corner adjacent to the interior-corner. \item [Case 3:] It has two diagonal interior-corners, two diagonal vertex-corners, and the MAIR is a square. \end{description} \end{thm} \begin{proof} Consider an inscribed rectangle $R$ with vertices $a,b,c$ and $d$ in a c.c.w. order and dimensions $w\times h$.
+\begin{thm} The MAIR inside a convex polygon $C$ must satisfy at least one of the following conditions: \begin{description} \item [Case 1:] It has no interior-corner (i.e., the four corners are on $\partial C$, the boundary of $C$). \item [Case 2:] It has one interior-corner and at least one vertex-corner adjacent to the interior-corner. \item [Case 3:] It has two diagonal interior-corners, two diagonal vertex-corners, and the MAIR is a square. \end{description} \end{thm} \begin{proof} Consider an inscribed rectangle $R$ with vertices $a,b,c$ and $d$ in a c.c.w. order and dimensions $w\times h$.
 We prove by contradiction that if none of the conditions hold for $R$, it cannot be the MAIR and that in each of these three cases the specified conditions must hold.
 The cases in the theorem are organized based on the number of interior-corners of the rectangle.
-So we present the proof in the same organized manner.
+So we present the proof in the same order.

 If $R$ has four or three interior-corners, we can easily expand both its length and width.
 This rules out all cases not specified in the theorem.
-If $R$ has no interior-corner (Case 1), it is easy to see examples for which the MAIR can have four edge-corners.
-For example, if $C$ is a triangle there is a MAIR satisfying this condition.
+We prove Case 1 by providing a counterexample to the opposite statement that no MAIR could have four corners on the boundary of $C$.
+The counterexample is simply provided by considering $C$ to be a triangle.